mbeg-dev/drec/README.md

 > **Note**
 >
 > The inet HTTP server is not enabled by default.
-If you choose to enable it, please read security warning from supervisord web site.
+If you choose to enable it, please read security warning from supervisor web site.
 Never expose the inet HTTP server to the public internet or intranet.

 ### drec process configuration

-Supervisord can be used to configure process for single substation or process for multiple substations.
+Supervisor can be used to configure process for single substation or process for multiple substations.

 > **Note**